andrewfernie/CADDeck/README.md

 3. The actions that must be taken to enable pan/rotate/zoom to be controlled by the joystick (i.e. the mouse) within the selected CAD program.
 Note that the definition of what is needed to control pan/rotate/zoom is separate from which button enables that mode.
 As an example, Solidworks needs the middle mouse button to be held down to rotate the view.
 So, JoystickRotate/Action1 is set to "Mouse Buttons" and Value1 is set to "Press Middle Button".
 To assign the Rotate function to button 8, click "8" in the image to the left, then set SelectedButton/Action1 to "CAD Functions" and Value1 to "Joystick Rotate"
 ![Configuring the Rotate function](images/ConfigureRotate.png) At the very bottom is the "Save CAD Config" button.
 When selected the settings for all CAD programs are saved on the ESP32 in file cadparams.json

+## Default Configuration
+While everything can be changed via the configurator, there are some default settings provided with the code.
+These are:

+### Control assignments
+1. Joystick moves the mouse pointer
+2. Joystick with Button 5 held down pans the view
+3. Joystick with Button 6 held down rotates the view
+4. The encoder zooms in and out
+5. The encoder Button 9 is the same as the left mouse button (select)
+6. Button 1 is measure ("i" in Fusion360) (I assigned "i" as a keyboard shortcut to measure in Solidworks)
+7. Button 2 sets the zoom to fit ("F6" in Fusion360), ("f" in Solidworks)
+8. Button 3 unselects ("ESC" in Fusion360 and Solidworks)
+9. Button 4 toggles object visibility ("v" in Fusion360) or hides object ("TAB" in Solidworks)

+### Menus
+Menu numbers are assigned as follows:
+1. Menu 0: Main menu
+2. Menu 1: System Settings
+3. Menu 2: CAD Settings
+4. Menu 3: Not used
+5. Menu 4: Not used
+6. Menu 5: Not used
+7. Menu 6: Not used
+8. Menu 7: Select active CAD program
+9. Menu 8: Fusion360 actions
+10. Menu 9: Not used